denovo/Antenna-faq/docs/compilers/wand.md

-•	To being a compile select File/New to create a new project.
+•	To begin a compile select File/New to create a new project.

 Creating Languages